vigneshuvi/SwiftCSVExport/README.md

 ## Features

-- Able to give CSV file name.
-- Able to set CSV headers using fields.
+- Able to give CSV file name, headers and rows using property keys.
 - Able to convert JSON string into CSV.
 - Able to Read the CSV file and convert to NSDictionary.
 - Able to Read the CSV file and convert to CSV class(Object Oriented Approach).